RSPCA issues pet rabbit warning after 80 dumped in woods

 The charity believes this is partly down to families underestimating the costs involved when buying a rabbit.
 Research by NimbleFins estimates the cost of keeping a rabbit in the UK per month is between £67 to £76.
 Set up fees are thought to be just over £600.

-Anyone with information can call the RSPCA confidentially on 0300 123 8018.
+Anyone with information about the Worcestershire incident, or who saw anything suspicious in the area, can call the charity’s appeal line confidentially on 0300 123 8018.

 Anyone who is unable to care for their rabbit, or any other pet, is urged to call the RSPCA on 0300 123 0650 for practical help and advice, or visit its cost of living hub.
 You can also call the RSPCA’s special helpline on 0300 123 0650.